Module 4.1: Managed vs Self-Managed Kubernetes

 # GKE: If using release channels, it's automatic# For manual control:gcloud container clusters upgrade production \ --master \ --cluster-version 1.35.0-gke.100 \ --region us-central1

-# AKS:az aks upgrade \ --resource-group production-rg \ --name production \ --kubernetes-version 1.35.0The managed path is simpler, but not without risk.
-Managed upgrades can still break workloads that depend on removed APIs, beta features, or specific controller behaviors.
-You still need to test.
+# AKS:az aks upgrade \ --resource-group production-rg \ --name production \ --kubernetes-version 1.35.0Simple CLIs do not imply safe upgrades.
+Managed control-plane bumps still break workloads that depend on removed APIs, beta features, or version-skewed kubelets, so you need the same integration testing discipline as self-managed—only the etcd and API-server choreography is outsourced.

 Pause and predict: Your EKS control plane is automatically upgraded by AWS because the old version reached its end of support.
 However, you forgot to upgrade your worker node groups, leaving the kubelets three minor versions behind the new control plane.
 Based on Kubernetes version skew policies, what is the immediate impact on your currently running workloads, and what hidden danger lurks when a node eventually reboots?